AOG-addendum/esp32-autosteer/README.md

 # Updates/changes from [eringerli](https://github.com/eringerli/esp32-aog) codebase
 ## Note some docs in the Readme are no longer correct, it is being worked on.

-* All GPIOs are hardcoded because the WebUI was overloaded from all the features being added.
+* All GPIOs are hardcoded because the WebUI was overloaded from all the features being added
 * A configurable speed safety will disengage autosteer when traveling too fast
 * Added Ackerman, selectable if wheel with WAS is on the inside track or outside track when the wheel angle is above zero
-* Faults will be recorded if autosteer is engaged without steering valve power
 * A steering wheel input GPIO will disengage autosteer if steering wheel is turned, you can set trigger time window and total triggers
 * The ESP32 will create a Wifi hotspot and try to connect to the main Wifi.
 If main Wifi is found, ESP32 hotspot will discontinue.
-If ESP32 hotspot is connected to, main Wifi will no longer try to connect.
+If ESP32 hotspot is connected to, main Wifi will no longer try to connect
-* ESP32 hotspot will be called Steer Module XXXXXX. with the MAC address of the ESP32 appended to avoid confusion between multiple ESP32s.
+* ESP32 hotspot will be called Steer Module XXXXXX. with the MAC address of the ESP32 appended to avoid confusion between multiple ESP32s
 * Only one ESP32 can connect to the same Wifi.
 The ESP32 pings any existing device at 192.168.xxx.77 and disconnects if a device is already on the network.
 This way AOG does not receive conflicting info from 2 different machine modules.
 Yes, this actually happens!!!
 * If the Wifi name is shorter than the default, it will work as expected.
-* Valves with 2 coils have option of using dither.
+* Valves with 2 coils have option of using dither
+* The voltage reference can be set for 3.3V applications, or lower
+* Faults will be recorded if autosteer is engaged without steering valve power, or fuse is blown, or WAS is shorted
+* Steering valve diagnostics are shown in WebUI
+* The ADS1115 A2 and A3 input are repurposed for steering valve voltage and motor current

 # Features
 * complete rewrite of the software for the physical part of AgOpenGPS.
-Uses a multi-threaded aproach with clear ownership of data and almost no public accessible variables.
-Tries to use other libraries as much as possible and is clearly structured with meaningful names.
+Uses a multi-threaded aproach.
+Tries to use other libraries as much as possible and is clearly structured with meaningful names
-* Cool and confortable WebUI, automatically creates a hotspot on first start, the Wifi to connect to can be configured in the WebUI
+* Cool and comfortable WebUI, automatically creates a hotspot on first start, the Wifi to connect to can be configured in the WebUI
-* Everything is configured from the WebUI, no conditional compiling and changing of the source code needed.
+* Everything is configured from the WebUI.
 Sane defaults are used: everything has to be activated to work, like PWM-drivers or IMUs
 * Settings are stored into flash on user request.
-New features normaly require an apply&reboot cycle to activate, the WebUI clearly shows this.
+New features normally require an apply&reboot cycle to activate, the WebUI clearly shows this.
 * Status and values like uptime, processor load, and wheel angle are actualised in realtime in the WebUI
 * CAN-bus/J1939-connection possible, so the workswitch can be configured to react on PTO or motor RPMs or hitch positions
-* The wheel angle sensor can be configured as an input of the ESP32 or via ADS1115 to enable differential measurement (recomended)
+* The wheel angle sensor can be configured via ADS1115 to enable single or differential measurement
 * A new mode for the wheel angle sensor is introduced, to calculate out the unlinearities if connected with two arms to the tie rod
 * A complete new PID-controller is implemented
 * All analog measurements are digitaly low-pass filtered (2. order butterworth or similar), this removes a lot of noise.